 After a mis-spent youth in the '80s as a service tech and salesperson at a now-closed Apple dealership, AppleInsider's Mike Wuerthele spent nearly a decade in the US Navy through the '90s as a submarine reactor chemist, where he routinely had to suffer through two Captains on the USS Hyman G Rickover (SSN-709) "borrowing" his MacWeek magazines before he got a chance to read them.

-During his time in the Navy, Mike was instrumental in bring the submarine fleet into the computer age, and assisted the US Army with its PowerMac G3 program.
-At the tail end of his Navy service, he proposed a variant of the PowerMac G3 server program for the assorted military shipyards.
+During his time in the Navy, Mike was instrumental in migrating the submarine fleet into the computer age, and assisted the US Army with its PowerMac G3 program.
+At the tail-end of his Navy service, he proposed a variant of the PowerMac G3 server program for the assorted military shipyards.

 After his exit from the Navy, Mike spent 11 years in federal service as a commercial tech analyst, worked in an assortment of independent dealers, and supported a large swathe of Apple customers in the Washington DC area.

 In 2012, he parlayed his experience discussing Apple and other tech companies with the federal government into a gig at MacNN and its sister site Electronista in 2012.
 Following the closure of those publications in July 2016, Mike moved over to AppleInsider as a content contributor.
-He now manages the the morning and day shifts at AppleInsider.
+He is now the Managing Editor of AppleInsider.

 Mike has a Master's degree in physical chemistry, with a minor in material science.